 Setting Mandatory Value Position filter MedianCluster Inject Position Select the Inject Position check box-a check mark should be displayed.
 Tag decides jitter Select the Tag decides jitter check box-a check mark should be displayed.

 We recommend that you do not change these values.
-For further information, contact Ubisense Support.

 5. On the Filter Properties tab, enter the values for the MedianClusterFilter exactly as given below.